Kaycee Feild: Career

-Feild qualified for the professional National Finals Rodeo (NFR) for the first time in 2008, and then again in 2009 and 2010.
+Feild qualified for the National Finals Rodeo (NFR) for the first time in 2008, and then again in 2009 and 2010.

-Since 2009, Feild has volunteered with the Wrangler National Patriot Program and has traveled to the Middle East to visit American troops over the Memorial Day holiday.
+For several years, beginning in 2009, Feild volunteered with the Wrangler National Patriot Program and had traveled to the Middle East to visit American troops over the Memorial Day holiday.
 In his first five years with the program, Feild visited forward operating bases in more than 10 countries.
 He credits the visits with keeping him grounded and helping him to focus more on his goals.

 During the 2011 season, Feild earned $319,986, a record for members of the Professional Rodeo Cowboys Association (PRCA).
 That season marked his fourth appearance at the NFR as a bareback rider.
 He won six rounds of the bareback competition, setting a record for most round wins at the NFR.
-He won the PRCA bareback riding title, the world title, and the top gun award.
+He won the PRCA bareback riding title, the world title, and the RAM Top Gun award.

-At the 2012 National Finals Rodeo, Feild again won the bareback riding championship and the world title, beating Will Lowe.
+At the 2012 National Finals Rodeo, Feild again won the bareback riding average title and the world championship, beating Will Lowe.
 He ended the season with $276,850 in winnings.
-According to Feild, the second championship was more difficult to win the first.
+According to Feild, the second championship was more difficult to win than the first.
 "I don't know why, but I found that to be true.
 To come here and stay on top the whole time in Vegas and stay strong was tough.
 Bareback riding is simple.
 It's just having the right mindset.

-In 2013, Feild and fellow rodeo competitor Wesley Silcox began working with Cowboy Outfitters USA to offer free rodeo camps to teenagers interested in improving their bull and bronc riding skills.
+In 2013, Feild and fellow Utahn rodeo cowboy, bull rider Wesley Silcox began working with Cowboy Outfitters USA to offer free rodeo camps to teenagers interested in improving their bull and bronc riding skills.
 Feild completed the 2013 season with $239,465, enough to make him the world champion bareback rider.
 He also won the aggregate title at the NFR, with a combined score of 823.
 This win made him the first cowboy to win three consecutive aggregate titles, and the first bareback rider to win three consecutive world titles since 1975.

 Feild again clinched the world title as a bareback rider in 2014, edging out Austin Foss.
-He was only the second man to win four consecutive world championships at the NFR, after Leo Camarillo, a team roper header who won from 1968 to 1971.
+He was only the second man to win four consecutive world championships at the NFR, after Leo Camarillo, a team roper header who won from 1968 through 1971.

 Feild competed at the NFR again in 2015.
 He won or placed second in five of the first nine rounds.
-Going into the tenth and final round, Feild had a lead of $34,00 on each of his competitor but was second in the average standings, behind Steven Peebles.
+Going into the tenth and final round, Feild had a lead of $34,000 on each of his competitors, but was second in the average standings, behind Steven Peebles.
 He drew Times Up for the last round.
 His score of 77 placed him outside the money-earning top six.
-Peebles won the bareback title and Feild came in second.
+Peebles won the bareback world title and Feild came in second.